 Shervin Hasemi, 1st World Summit on LNOB Contest Winner

-One Behind that took place in Geneva in February 2017.
+IWRA in collaboration with WaterLex, helped organise the 1st World Summit on Leaving No One Behind that took place in Geneva in February 2019.
 You can read more about his event later in this newsletter.
 Here is an interview with the winner of the contest held during this summit:

 1. Please tell us about yourself.